IQTLabs/snowglobe/README.md

 http://myservername:8000
 ```

 The terminal output will include the ID number for each human player.
 Type the number into that player's browser then click `Connect`.
-Top textbox gives player prompts; bottom textbox is where player enters response.
+The top textbox gives player prompts; the bottom textbox is where the player enters responses.
 Textboxes turn blue while waiting for the next prompt.